 Cyberbullying is using technology deliberately to harass, threaten, embarrass or target another person.
 It can include abusive texts and emails, posting unkind messages or images, inappropriate online discussions, and inappropriate image tagging.

 Cyberbullying can be particularly damaging because it is primarily online and can occur 24 hours a day, seven days a week.

 Social media channels such as Facebook, Twitter and blogs are important tools used by UON to communicate with students, staff, communities and other stakeholders.
 The University's Social Media Communication Policy provides a framework for participation in social media by University staff and students.

 If you feel you are being bullied you can follow our process for reporting issues.
 This includes attempting to resolve the issue with the person first right through to formally reporting it to a UON Officer.

 We have a number of resources to help you if you believe you have experienced workplace bullying behaviour at UON or have witnessed bullying behaviour.

 Internal resources for dealing with bullying at UON

 Find out about the University of Newcastle's Family Action Centre anti-bullying program in schools Rock & Water.

 Training and development through Human Resource Services

 We can also design and facilitate workshops and training on appropriate workplace behaviour.
-Please contact Michelle Campbell to discuss your training needs.
+Please contact Rachel Fowell on 49215248 to discuss your training needs.